Boris Perchatkin: Diplomatic work and emigration to the United States

+Human rights activities in the United States

-While in the US, Perchatkin created his own website, on which he described the details of his arrest and imprisonment during the struggle for emigration and organized the Christian human rights organization ARRC (American-Russian Relief Committee).
+While in the US, Perchatkin created his own website, on which he described the details of his arrest and imprisonment during the struggle for emigration and organized the Christian human rights organization AARC (American-Russian Relief Committee).
 He also published an autobiographical book, "Paths of Fire", which was reprinted several times.

+In the summer of 2025, Boris Perchatkin, along with like-minded individuals at the US State Department and the Commission on International Religious Freedom, reported that Christian pacifists in Ukraine and Russia were being persecuted, denied alternative civilian service, forcibly conscripted (see busification), subjected to arrest, violence, and threats for refusing to participate in combat, as well as discriminated against and prosecuted.
+In this regard, Boris Perchatkin lobbied for the creation of a separate immigration quota for Ukrainian Christian pacifists who came to the US under the U4U program.